 - Stimulation of pleasant senses and relaxation.

-- Reduction of stasis and swelling in the legs.
+- Reduction of stagnation and swelling in the legs.

 Massage duration: 1 hour.
-Recommended twice a week but it may be performed daily as well.
+Recommended twice a week, however, it can also be performed on a daily basis.

-Ku Nye massage practice was born in the ancient Tibet almost 4000 years ago.
-Ku Nye was performed by using specially prepared oils or products extracted form butter.
-Tree branches, sticks, and stones were widely used as means of therapy, they were used for pressing different parts and points of the body in this way restoring a person’s health and wellbeing.
+Ku Nye massage practice was born in ancient Tibet, almost 4000 years ago.
+Ku Nye was performed using specially prepared oils or products extracted form butter.
+Tree twigs, sticks, and stones were widely used as therapeutic agents, for pressing different parts and points of the body, thus restoring human health and well-being.

-Ku means to rub the body with healing oils that the body absorbs through the skin, and Nye means massage.
-Chi is the final part of Ku Nye therapy, it involves oil cleaning off the body by using barley, chick pea, or corn powder.
-Another term for referring to Ku Nye is Chukpa (Tibetan Byugpa).
+Ku means to rub the body with healing oils that the body absorbs through the skin, while Nye means massage.
+Chi is the final part of Ku Nye therapy, it involves cleansing the oil from the body by using barley, chickpea, or corn powder.
+Another term for Ku Nye is Chukpa (Tibetan Byugpa).

-Massage effects: strengthening of the immunity, improvement of blood circulation and the digestive system, improvement of energy flows in meridians, stimulation of biologically active points, improvement of muscle and tendon elasticity, stress reduction.
+Massage effects: strengthening of immunity, improvement of blood circulation and the digestive system, improvement of energy flow in meridians, stimulation of biologically active points, improvement of muscle and tendon elasticity, stress reduction.